 Fix: Device Descriptor Request Failed

 Below are all solutions which will surely help you in fixing the USB not recognized error in Windows PC.
 Follow these steps accurately to solve your problem.
 Many manufacturer’s forums are also having threads and questions about the problem.
-But, there are many possible reason for this problem and hence we’ve shown five fixes to device descriptor request failed problem.
+But, there are many possible reasons for this problem and hence we’ve shown five fixes to device descriptor request failed problem.